developerVilchez/javaScript/README.md

 Stores information.
 Stores multiple values into a single, organized data structure.
-Start an array by listing values separated with commas between square brackets [].
+Start an array by listing values separated with commas between square brackets []. <br>
-`var donuts = ["glazed", "powdered", "jelly"];` <br>
+Most used one: `var donuts = ["glazed", "powdered", "jelly"];` <br>
+Also can be done with the Array constructor: `var donuts = new Array("glazed", "powdered", "jelly");` <br>
-You can store strings, like the example above or numbers, booleans or any type of data.
+You can store strings, like the example above or numbers, booleans or any type of data, even mixed them.
 But usually arrays are made out of same data values. <br>
 We can even put an array inside an array to create a nested array.

 **Arrays Elements** : Are the individual pieces of data in the array.